allejo/bzion/README.md

 Do note that BZiON has not been thoroughly tested in production environments.
 As such, you are recommended to take regular backups of your database.

-A demo BZiON installation can be found at [demo.leaguesunited.org](http://demo.leaguesunited.org/) with a recent version of the master branch and sample data.

 ## Contributing

 This is an open source project and everyone is welcome to hack on the project.
 Don't see a feature you want?
 Write it and submit a pull request!
 Can't write code?
 Request it as a feature!

 ### Bugs and Issues

 If you're not comfortable with hacking on BZiON or you're not a coder, we are always looking for assistance in finding bugs and weird issues.
-As developers, we only imagine our code to be used the way it's intended but that's never the case!
-If you found a way to break our code, please [let us know](https://github.com/allejo/bzion/issues)!
+As developers, we only imagine our code to be used the way it's intended but that's never the case.
+If you found a way to break our code, please [let us know](https://github.com/allejo/bzion/issues).

 ### Documentation